mvysny/karibu-testing/karibu-testing-v10/README.md

 }
 ```

-You will also need to add Kotlin support to your project, even if it will compile the testing classes only: [Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).
+You will also need to add the Kotlin language support into your project, to at least compile the testing classes: [Setup Kotlin Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).

 ## Writing your first test